-The variables are as defined above. $\varepsilon_t$ is the error term assumed to be normally distributed with zero mean and constant variance.
-The a priori expectations are: ( $\beta_1$ , $\beta_2$ , $\beta_3$ , $\beta_4$ , $\beta_5$ , $\beta_6$ )> 0, $\beta_7 < 0$ .
+The variables are as defined above. $\epsilon_t$ is the error term assumed to be normally distributed with zero mean and constant variance.
+The a priori expectations are: $(\beta_1, \beta_2, \beta_3, \beta_4, \beta_5, \beta_6) > 0$ , $\beta_7 < 0$ .
 These imply that FDI, stock market development, interaction between FDI and stock market development, domestic investment, government consumption expenditure and openness of the economy to trade positively affect real GDP per capita in the long run, while inflation negatively affects real GDP per capita.
-The neoclassical growth models such as the Solow's growth model, the augmented Solow growth model, etc. identify investment rate engenders increase in the rate of growth of the economy.
+The neoclassical growth models such as the Solow's growth model, the augmented Solow growth model, etc. identify investment as a key determinant of economic growth.
+According to these models, increase in investment rate engenders increase in the rate of growth of the economy.